ogobrecht/d3-force-apex-plugin/README.md

 ## Requirements

 - APEX 5.1.4 or higher, if used as a plugin
-- A modern browser, who is able to work with SVG and CSS3 - for more informations see the [D3 Wiki](https://github.com/mbostock/d3/wiki#browser--platform-support)
+- A modern browser, which is able to work with SVG and CSS3 - for more informations see the [D3 Wiki](https://github.com/mbostock/d3/wiki#browser--platform-support)